carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 package is maintained by a single organization.
 It's the responsibility of that organization to maintain unique library names within their package.

-There is a greater risk of package name conflicts where two organizations use the same package name.
+A package name conflict occurs when two different packages use the same name, such as two packages named `Stats`.
+Versus libraries, package name conflicts are more likely because two organizations may independently choose identical names.
 We will encourage a unique package naming scheme, such as maintaining a name server for open source packages.
 Conflicts can also be addressed by renaming one of the packages, either at the source, or as a local modification.

-The `as` keyword of `import` does not address package name conflicts because, while it supports renaming a package to avoid intra-file name conflicts, it would not be able to differentiate between two identically named packages.
+The `rename_package` keyword of `import` does not address package name conflicts because, while it supports renaming a package to avoid intra-file name conflicts, it's more difficult to differentiate between two identically named packages.
+We believe package name conflicts are best addressed before writing dependent source code.

 ### Potential refactorings